Ignition Interlock Device

 The data from each test is stored on a central computer server which can be assessed by law enforcement authorities 24 hours a day 7 days a week.
 The results of the testing can also be used at a violation of probation hearing in Florida to attempt to prove that the person on DUI probation violated the terms of the probation by consuming alcohol.

-The company that installs, maintains, and monitors the ignition interlock device is funded solely by the fees it charges to the driver's required to install the machine.
+The company that maintains and monitors the ignition interlock device is funded solely by the fees it charges to the driver's required to install the machine.

 Costs of the Ignition Interlock Device to Florida Drivers